Ikwokirikwo: History

+Etymology

 The term Ikwokirikwo in Igbo culture is said to be an ancient mythical Igbo dance when a lady lures a warrior with her dance.
 In terms of Igbo highlife, the first use of the term was by Ikenga Super Stars.
 They introduced the term in their 1975 album in the track ‘Ikenga in Africa’ in a Sebene-like chant essentially giving the style of music its name.